FAQs

 add remove

-Generally No. But if the event is cancelled due to unforeseen circumstances, you will be offered a refund or you can carry it over to the next rally.
-If you need to cancel due to illness or a crisis please get in touch with Peter Fehon to discuss.
+Generally, no. But if the event is cancelled due to unforeseen circumstances, you will be offered a refund of the registration fee or you can carry it over to the next Rally.
+Meal costs may be fully or partially refunded depending on the providers.
+If you need to cancel for any reason, please get in touch with our Event Director Peter Fehon on 0414 284 489 or peter@charitycarevents.com.au to discuss.

 What precautions will you be taking for COVID-19?